hankbao/libreboot/docs/gnulinux/encrypted_debian.md

 ecryptfs
 ========

-If you didn\'t encrypt your home directory, then you can safely ignore this section.
+If you didn't encrypt your home directory, then you can safely ignore this section.

 Immediately after logging in, do that:\